 After that, I spent nearly nine years working in the media services department at New Jersey Institute of Technology in Newark before returning to journalism.
 While I was at NJIT, this “new” thing called the Internet, and its graphic portion, the World Wide Web, caught on in academia.
 After designing my own Web site, more for fun than anything else, the then-President of the university saw it and asked an aide why mine was better looking than the university’s.
 It wasn’t long before I was tasked with redesigning the entire NJIT Web site, which took about the entire summer of 1995.

-I returned to journalism in 1997, working for a mid-sized daily newspaper.
-In 2004 I transferred to another, larger paper within the company that had the added benefit of being close to my extended family at the Shore.
+I returned to journalism in 1997, working for the Courier-News, a mid-sized daily newspaper.
+In 2004 I transferred to the Asbury Park Press, another, larger paper within the company that had the added benefit of being close to my extended family at the Shore.

-That’s the history up till now.
+That’s pretty much all of my history up till now.
 Not terribly exciting, but I’ve had my moments.